Operation Ochsenkopf: Subsequent operations

 On 17 March, Axis forces were reinforced by the 504th Heavy Panzer Battalion, while the 501st repaired 25 of its tanks bringing it back up to quarter strength.
-However, Ochsenkopf was to be the last major Axis offensive by the 5th Panzer Army in Africa.
+Ochsenkopf was to be the last big offensive by the 5th Panzer Army in Africa.
+As mopping up and clearing operations took place over the next two weeks by the British, one key area needed to be retaken - a high point that dominated the area to the South West of the Sedjenane, known as 'Bowler Hat'.
+The task allotted was given to the 1st Battalion of 1st Parachute brigade, and on 20 March a well directed and heavy bombardment supported by a flanking attack across a river using a bridge laid down by the Parachute Field Squadron, the Paras charged and surprised the German defenders.
+They were in the process of being relieved, but were driven off by the British and the hill was taken with minimal loss.

-On 25 March, General Alexander ordered a counter-attack.
-On 28 March, the 46th Infantry Division attacked with the 138th Infantry Brigade, keeping the 128th Infantry Brigade in reserve and the attached 36th Infantry Brigade, 1st Parachute Brigade and French units (including a tabor of specialist mountain Goumiers).
+A week later, the 46th Infantry Division attacked with the 138th Infantry Brigade, keeping the 128th Infantry Brigade in reserve and the attached 36th Infantry Brigade, 1st Parachute Brigade and French units (including a tabor of specialist mountain Goumiers).
 The division was supported by the field artillery of two divisions, medium and heavy guns.
 In four days, the 46th Infantry Division recaptured the ground lost to Division von Manteuffel and took 850 German and Italian prisoners.
 Sedjenane was re-captured by the Allies on 1 April.

 On 7 April, Anderson ordered the 78th Infantry Division to clear the Béja–Medjez road.
-With artillery and close air support, the division methodically advanced 10 mi through difficult mountain terrain for ten days on a 10 mi front.
+With artillery and close air support, the division methodically advanced 10 mi through mountain terrain for ten days on a 10 mi front.
 The 4th Infantry Division moved up on the left of the 78th Infantry Division and pushed towards Sidi Nisr.
 With the salient at Medjez relieved and lateral roads in the V Corps area cleared, Anderson began to prepare the big attack scheduled for 22 April to take Tunis.
 Within three weeks the Axis front collapsed and the 230,000 remaining troops in Tunisia surrendered.